CUDAEnviron/Environmental_Proj/README.md

 that there is a direct correlation between global temerature increase and an abundance of CO2 levels.
 To do so, we will analyze the data from csv datasets that include: an extensive collection of global temperature data and Carbon Dioxide (CO2) emissions on Gross Domestic Product (GDP) by country and/or region.
 We will use pythondata to detect and correct any discrepancy in the data before fitting it into our machine learning model.

+### Communication Protocols

+We meet at least once a week on zoom to check in on the progress we each have made, and communicate on our Slack channel when we have questions for the group between meetings.

 ### Python -- Jupyter Notebook

 We have combined the temperature csv with the CO2 emissions/GDP csv dataset.
 Using PythonData, we have imported the pandas library to delete empty columns and filter the country's column to include only countries that exist (posses a country code and excluding regions and continents).
 After cleaning the data, we combined the remaining columns and rows into a more concise dataframe.